Sikh culture: Agrahari Sikhs

 Agrahari Sikh is a Sikh community found in eastern India including the states of West Bengal, Bihar and Jharkhand.
 Agrahari Sikhs, also known as Bihari Sikhs, have existed for centuries in Bihar and Jharkhand.

 Bihari Sikhs share their culture with the local Bihari community.
 The men generally wear the local dhoti and women wear the sari.
 They also celebrate cultural festivals such as the Chath festival.

 Dakhni Sikhs

 Dakhni Sikhs are from the Deccan Plateau in India located within the states of Maharashtra, Telegana and Andhra Pradesh.
 The traditional dress of women is the sari.
 The native languages of Dakhni Sikhs include Marathi and Telugu.

 Kashmiri Sikhs

 Ethnic Kashmiri Sikhs speak the Kashmiri language and observe Kashmiri culture.
-They trace their religious heritage to the influence of Sikh soldiers who settled in Kashmir under the Maharaja Ranjit Singh rule in 1819.
+They trace their religious heritage to the influence of Sikh soldiers who settled in Kashmir under Maharaja Ranjit Singh's rule in 1819.
 However, the soldiers permanently settled in Kashmir.